jop-io/kontonummer.js/README.md

 I no longer maintain this code.
 Please have a look at Svante Bengtson's (much better) implementaion of Kontonummer.js: https://github.com/swantzter/kontonummer

-Svante's code is also availavle as NPM package: https://npmjs.com/package/kontonummer
+Svante's code is also available as NPM package: https://npmjs.com/package/kontonummer

 Why are you still here...?
 Please go away!